luau-lang/rfcs/docs/user-defined-type-functions.md

         error("first parameter must be a table type!") end

-    for k, v in tbl:getprops() do
+    for k, v in tbl:properties() do
         if k == key then
+            if v.read ~= v.write then
+                error("mismatched read/write types found for the property") end

-            return v
+            return v.read
         end
     end